alicemunsal/dohex/DoHex2.md

 * Hexagonal Architecture is already used in embedded systems. [^15] We can use DoHex architecture for frontend, backend and embeded applications.

-* We can start development as monolith and then
+* We can start implementation of our application

 Developers dont much to learn about